diamant3/oppo-a37fw-rootguide/README.md

 11. In your `QFIL`, click `Load XML...` button and then load the `rawprogram0.xml`(NOT `rawprogram0_MSM_15399.xml`) and `patch0.xml`.
 12. click `Download` button and it will show a blue progress bar and scrolling text in the textbox it means the `QFIL` are currently flashing your device with patches and **do not disconnect your device**, you need to see in textbox the `Finished Download` or `Succeeded` something like that.
 Disconnect the cable if `Finished Download` or `Succeeded`.
 You will see and feel the vibration is gone and it fixed!
 13. Long press the power button(5-10 seconds) and then boom, downgraded successfully! 🥳

-> As you can see, i am using `QFIL` instead of `Msm8x39DownloadTool.exe` because it's not detecting my device.

 ## Rooting